The Suzuki Method Violin & Cello Program at Pakachoag engages students at every level – beginner to advanced.

 In order to make class time as productive as possible for all involved, we ask that families review our Suzuki Sibling Attendance Guidelines.
 If you have any questions, please contact our Suzuki Program Coordinator, Amy Matherly at Amy@pakmusic.org

-Additional benefits of the Suzuki Program at Pakachoag include:
+In addition to the weekly lesson and group class, additional benefits of the Suzuki Program at Pakachoag include:

 You can learn more about the Suzuki Method here at the Suzuki Association of Americas website.